haiya1994/BERE/README.md

 - `./plot_pr.py`: This file is used to plot the precision-recall curve of the results in `./result/`.

 - `./visualize.py`(optional): This file is used for the visualization of word attention, sentence attention and sentence tree structures.

+## Notes
+The full backup image can be found in https://cloud.tsinghua.edu.cn/d/9a117f17200e4b55b79f/ and the full datasets for discovering novel DTIs is available from the corresponding authors upon request.
+If you have any other questions or comments, please feel free to email Lixiang Hong (honglx17[at]mails[dot]tsinghua[dot]edu[dot]cn) and/or Jianyang Zeng (zengjy321[at]tsinghua[dot]edu[dot]cn).